Laughs-In-Flowers/countfloyd/README.md

 What is a 'component'?
 ----------------------
 A component is an aggregate of features.
-A face features for eyes, ears, nose, shape, etc. could be a component while an arm of features for length, circumference, articulation, bone count, etc. could be another.
+A face with features for eyes, ears, nose, shape, etc. could be a component while an arm of features for length, circumference, articulation, bone count, etc. could be another component.

 What is an 'entity'?
 --------------------
 An entity is an aggregate of components.
-Components for head, arms, torso, and legs components could be grouped as an entity.
+For example, components for head, arms, torso, and legs components could be grouped as an entity.